How to Fix 500 Internal Server Error in WordPress

-We understand how frustrating this can be, so in this article, we will take you through the common causes of this issue, and the solutions that have helped many WordPress users get their sites working again.
+We understand how frustrating this can be, so in this article, we will take you through the common causes of this issue, and the solutions that have helped many WordPress users get their WordPress websites working again.

 If you would rather not go through the stress, you may request our WordPress help service and our developers will help you fix your issue quickly.
 Otherwise, you can continue reading our guide on how to fix 500 internal server error in WordPress and do it yourself.